 Breast Augmentation Revision

 Here in St. Louis, breast augmentation patients are typically quite satisfied with their results for many years after surgery.
-But occasionally, a damaged implant or a simple change of heart necessitates a revision procedure.
+But occasionally, a damaged breast implant or a simple change of heart necessitates a revision procedure.
 At St. Louis Cosmetic Surgery, our board‐certified plastic surgeons have the experience necessary to navigate the complexities of exchanging or removing breast implants.

 Wondering About Your Silicone Implants?